 Whilst many may choose to wait and see, it is important for businesses to take a proactive approach to acknowledge the need to address financial problems and formulate appropriate strategies in order to be able to respond before corporate bankruptcy emerges.

-When in doubt, it is prudent for businesses to obtain professional advice to look into debt restructuring and financing options and any other legal means to cope with financial difficulties.
+When in doubt, it is prudent for businesses to obtain professional advice to look into debt restructuring and financing options and any other means available under Hong Kong corporate bankruptcy laws to cope with financial difficulties.